Oocytes and Ovaries

 Our research consists of numerous areas of investigation including ovarian ageing, follicle selection, premature ovarian failure and fertility preservation.

 The mechanisms that regulate follicle development are complex and although we know a great deal about the interactions required for successful follicle development, there is still much to be understood about follicle selection and function - particularly regarding the role of the oocyte.

-- A mouse model generated by Dr. Williams has been particularly useful in teasing apart the role of the oocyte in follicle development since this model generates oocytes lacking core 1-derived O-glycans and this promotes follicle development leading to an increase in the number of follicles and also ovulation rate.
+- A mouse model generated by Prof. Williams has been particularly useful in teasing apart the role of the oocyte in follicle development since this model generates oocytes lacking core 1-derived O-glycans and this promotes follicle development leading to an increase in the number of follicles and also ovulation rate.
 In addition, we have identified a novel role for the oocyte in follicle basal lamina development with follicles containing mutant oocytes having altered basal lamina morphologies, how this affects follicle function is under investigation.

 - In addition we also use various in vitro culture systems to investigate follicle culture, notably the reaggregated ovary model, where the ovary is taken apart into single cells and the different populations can be recombined in different ways to answer specific biological questions.

 Premature ovarian failure (POF) is a common condition affecting 1% of women under 40 years of age.
 However, despite its high prevalence, the majority of the causes for this distressing condition, ~70%, remain unknown.
 The common perception is that ovaries of women with POF no longer contain follicles, however this is not the case since around 50% of ovaries still contain follicles, and thus the ovaries have stopped functioning, this is also known as resistant ovary syndrome (ROS).
 Prof. Williams generated a mouse model of premature ovarian failure in order to study the aetiology of this disease with the aim of developing treatments.

 The effects of ageing on oocyte quality and follicle development